LaunchCodeEducation/web-fundamentals/assignments/hello-google-app-engine/README.md

     app.yaml     favicon.ico     index.yaml      main.py
     ```

-### Step B: Initialize your project as a local Git repo, and sync it to a remote repo on GitHub*.
+### Step B: Initialize your project as a local Git repo, and sync it to a remote repo on GitHub.

 Just follow [these instructions][github-instructions] from GitHub.
 Essentially, what you will do is:
 - Initialize your project as a Git repository